 Libby and Nana love to read stories and colour pictures together.
 They plant the garden in spring and feed the songbirds.
 But Libby notices that Nana is forgetting the words in books.
 She's mixing up the names of birds.
 She's wearing clothes that don't match.
 What's going on?
 When Libby's parents tell her about Alzheimer's disease, she begins to understand what is happening to Nana.

 Cry, Heart, But Never Break

 An ingenious and heart-warming story which gently introduces death as a necessary part of life.
 Death himself is characterised as patient and kind; each of the children responds to his presence in their home in their own unique way.
 Concepts of teamwork and individuality, denial and acceptance, sorrow and joy, grief and hope are all here in this delightful book.

 Beginnings and Endings with Lifetimes in between

 Have you ever wondered why a butterfly lives for only a few weeks?
-Or why a tree lives for hundreds of years?
+Or why a tree lives for hundreds of year?
 You may have been sad when someone in your family, or a favourite pet became sick and died.
 There is a beginning and an ending to everything that is alive.
 In between is a lifetime.
-Dying is as much a part of living as being born.
+Dying is a much a part of living as being born.